-Also in the field of industrial disease, James is currently instructed by the Department of Business, Energy and Industrial Strategy (as successor to the liabilities of the National Coal Board) in the British Coal Coke Oven Workers Litigation under a GLO.
+Also in the field of industrial disease, James is currently instructed as junior by the Department of Business, Energy and Industrial Strategy (as successor to the liabilities of the National Coal Board) in the British Coal Coke Oven Workers Litigation under a GLO.

 James has been instructed on behalf of Smith & Nephew, the medical equipment manufacturers, in the ongoing metal-on-metal hip replacement litigation.

-As a C Panellist, James has also been instructed on several multi-claimant actions for the Ministry of Defence, including the Q Fever, Noise-Induced Hearing Loss and Non-Freezing Cold Injury claims.
+As a C Panellist, James has also been instructed on several multi-claimant actions for the Ministry of Defence, including the Q Fever, Noise-Induced Hearing Loss and Non-Freezing Cold Injury litigation.
 He also assisted with some of the complex costs issues arising out of the GLO following the dismissal of the claim by the British Nuclear Test Veterans in the Supreme Court.

 Company, Commercial, Insurance and Insolvency

-James’ background as a corporate solicitor enables him to advise on all aspects of company law including directors’ duties, meetings procedure and shareholder disputes.
 Between 2014 and 2016 James undertook a part-time secondment at HSBC, assisting with the FCA-led Review of mis-sold interest-rate hedging products and the assessment of consequential loss claims by HSBC customers.